AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/24-q4-release-activity/24-q4-home-enhancements.md

 * **Added Approvals I've Submitted as a filter option**: You can now view approvals you have submitted in new Home with this widget.
 * **Deadline**: You can now see the proof deadline if one has been set.
 If a deadline is not set, the deadline defaults to the creation date.

-For more information, see [Get started with new Home](/help/quicksilver/workfront-basics/using-home/new-home/get-started-with-new-home.md).
+For more information, see [Get started with Home](/help/quicksilver/workfront-basics/using-home/using-the-home-area/get-started-with-home.md).

 ## Simplify the Workfront experience for task owners with Priorities